BasedAgents/smart-contracts/docs/TestnetV0.1.md

 ### BAG Token
 - Proxy: `0x6eF3bF924585dB4b3EBe268ab1d4cCC6470798b1`
 - Implementation: `0xc57B6a51bb32Ff1A5eFFf47B0AE02fc0FB70E36C`
+- Owner/Initial Token Holder: `0x82fED030C262ec0262624aaD0a17A0d1eDA24EA1`

 ## Contract Verification Status

 The following contracts have been verified on Sepolia Etherscan:
 - AICO Token Implementation ✅
 - AICOGovernor Implementation ✅
+- BAG Token Implementation ✅

 ## Notes
 - All implementation contracts are designed to be upgradeable using the UUPS proxy pattern
 - The AICOFactory contract can be used to deploy new AICO tokens and their associated governors
 - The BondingCurve contract handles the initial token distribution phase
 - The PoolCreationSubsidy contract manages subsidies for liquidity pool creation
-- The BAG Token has a fixed supply of 1,000,000,000 tokens with 18 decimals
+- The BAG Token has a fixed supply of 1,000,000,000 tokens with 18 decimals, all initially minted to the owner address